Workiva/over_react/doc/ui_component2_transition.md

 - `getInitialState` is now `get initialState`
 - `..addProps(copyUnconsumedProps())` is now `..modifyProps(addUnconsumedProps)`.
 The same is true with `DomProps`, the usage being `..modifyProps(addUnconsumedDomProps)`.
-Using `addUnconsumedProps` was shown to render 8% faster than `copyUncosumedProps`.
+Using `addUnconsumedProps` was shown to render 8% faster than `copyUnconsumedProps`.

 ### Prop validation via PropTypes
-- Aligns with ReactJS implementation.
+- Aligns with ReactJS implementation
 - Shows "component stack" that helps determine where the error came from
 - React automatically de-duplicates the same warnings
 - __No longer throws, but warns__.
 When upgrading to `Component2`, prop validation will no longer stop the component